Wawel Chakra: Researches and speculations of geomants and dowsers

-The Wawel Chakra is a left-handed one, which means that its main purpose is to absorb negative energy and cleanse energy aura this part of Earth.

-The power of Cracow Chakra's stone geomantic energy has been estimated by Polish geomant Leszek Matela and is 120.000 points on BSM scale (Bovis-Simenoton-Matela) – for comparison, radiation of a healthy human body is ‘just’ 6500 points.
+The power of Cracow Chakra's stone geomantic energy has been estimated by Matela to be 120.000 points on BSM scale (Bovis-Simenoton-Matela) – for comparison, radiation of a healthy human body would be just 6500 points.

-The Cracow chakra reached its full power in 1935, on the day of the funeral of Marshall Jozef Pilsudski.
-According to reports from the event, extraordinary things happened then – suddenly air temperature dropped by 7 Celsius degrees and about 14 o'clock a darkness overcame the area.

-The oldest legends tell about the dragon of Wawel Hill, which lived in a cave under Wawel on the bank of the Vistula river.
-In eastern traditions, dragons were great guards of power places, especially those connected to the energy of Earth.
-So perhaps the legend about the dragon refers also to Wawel Chakra.

-The Wawel Chakra as an unwanted tourist attraction
+Wawel Chakra as an unwanted tourist attraction

-The specific location of the positive energy is not open to the public in spite of the archeological excavation there having been completed.
+The specific location of the alleged positive energy is not open to the public in spite of the archeological excavation there having been completed.

 When the chakra area was roped off in 2001, the conservationists' desire to protect the wall from the public was explained as the main reason for this.